hande-qmc/hande/documentation/users_guide/hubbard.rst

     option.

     This option is only implemented with the **fciqmc** method.

+    If this option is used then the **real_amplitudes** option will be turned on automatically.
 **semi_stoch_iteration** *iter*
     Turn the semi-stochastic algorithm on at iteration number *iter*.